MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 Branching is where the magic happens.

 Before the invention of digital technology, electronic devices were very rigid.
-Rigid in a sense they followed a strict control flow.
+Rigid in a sense that they followed a strict control flow.
 They were also analog but that's not the point here.
 Every device before the takeover of the semiconductor followed a very rigid path of execution.
 Complex behaviour was carefully managed by signals and timing.
 Let's take an old CRT TV as an example.
 With the help of